-Factor G' Derivation, other "State Plan Costs" is based on actual expenditures, as reported by the CMS 372 Report, for years 2010 to 2015 of Waiver Base 125 on the CMS Waiver portal, which serves the same target population.
-For FFY 2016 to 2018, the average of the December 2012 to 2016 Consumer Price Index, or "calendar year All Urban Consumers (not seasonally adjusted), 12 months percent change, of 1.3% was applied to all three years.
-These average costs and percentages were used to build estimated costs forward to the end of the waiver renewal period, FFY 2023.
+Factor G' Derivation, other "State Plan Costs" is based on actual expenditures, as reported by the CMS 372 Report, for years 2010 to 2021 of Waiver Base 125 on the CMS Waiver portal, which serves the same target population.
+For FFY 2024 to 2028 Consumer Price Index, or "calendar year All Urban Consumers (not seasonally adjusted), 12 months percent change, of 4.4% was applied to all three years.
+These average costs and percentages were used to build estimated costs forward to the end of the waiver renewal period, FFY 2028.

-Based on historical changes tracked on the 372 report from 2001 to 2015 this is believed to be the most reasonable estimate given past history indicates that average costs do not follow the Medical Care Service component of CPI consistently.
+Based on historical changes tracked on the 372 report from 2001 to 2021 this is believed to be the most reasonable estimate given past history indicates that average costs do not follow the Medical Care Service component of CPI consistently.
 This is why general CPI was used instead.